 The primary objective of the NRAA is to provide a safe, organized, and respectful environment for youth to learn and participate in football and cheer in accordance with Pop Warner philosophies.
 We are committed to the following ideals:

-- The physical and emotional safety of our participants are our top priorities.
+- The physical safety and emotional well-being of our participants are our top priorities.

 - We emphasize and encourage academic excellence.